Great Smoky Mountains National Park: Spruce-fir forest

-The Southern Appalachian spruce–fir forest—also called the "boreal" or "Canadian" forest—is a relict of the ice ages, when mean annual temperatures in the Smokies were too cold to support a hardwood forest.
+The Southern Appalachian spruce–fir forest—also called the "boreal" or "Canadian" forest—is a relict of the ice ages, when mean annual temperatures in the Smokies were too cold to support a hardwood forest...
+Modern geospatial analysis using NLCD datasets (2024-2026) portray these forests as "high-elevation islands" of biodiversity.
 While the rise in temperatures between 12,500 and 6,000 years ago allowed the hardwoods to return, the spruce-fir forest has managed to survive on the harsh mountain tops, typically above 5500 ft.
 About 10600 acre of the spruce-fir forest are old-growth.

 The spruce-fir forest consists primarily of two conifer species—red spruce (Picea rubens) and Fraser fir (Abies fraseri).
 The Fraser firs, which are native to southern Appalachia, once dominated elevations above 6200 ft in the Smokies.
 Most of these firs were killed, however, by an infestation of the balsam wooly adelgid, which arrived in the Smokies in the early 1960s.
+While the infestation decimated roughly 90% of the mature overstory, recent ecological monitoring shows significant Fraser fir regeneration on peaks such as Mt.
+Collins and Kuwohi, where young stands have begun to reach reproductive maturity.
 Thus, red spruce is now the dominant species in the range's spruce-fir forest.
+However, the loss of the mature fir canopy has increased wind exposure for the remaining red spruce, leading to higher rates of windthrow and trunk snap.
 Large stands of dead Fraser firs remain atop Kuwohi and on the northwestern slopes of Old Black.
 While much of the red spruce stands were logged in the 1910s, the tree is still common throughout the range above 5500 ft.
 Some of the red spruces are believed to be 300 years old, and the tallest rise to over 100 ft.

 The main difference between the Southern Appalachian spruce–fir forest and the spruce-fir forests in northern latitudes is the dense broad-leaved understory of the former, which are home to catawba rhododendron, mountain ash, pin cherry, thornless blackberry, and hobblebush.
 The herbaceous and litter layers are poorly lit year-round and are thus dominated by shade-tolerant plants such as ferns, namely mountain wood fern and northern lady fern, and over 280 species of mosses.